🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 PolyGram's social trading capabilities enable you to:

-1. Browse leaderboards: Discover leading traders sorted by return on investment, success rate, and cumulative gains
+1. Browse leaderboards: Examine highest-ranking traders sorted by return on investment, success percentage, and cumulative earnings

-2. Analyze track records: Examine their prediction history, accuracy calibration metrics, and preferred market segments
+2. Analyze track records: Examine their complete trade history, accuracy calibration metrics, and preferred market segments

-3. Set copy parameters: Establish limits on position magnitude, select which market types to replicate, and configure risk thresholds
+3. Set copy parameters: Establish limits on individual position size, specify which market segments to replicate, and configure exit thresholds

 Identifying Traders Worth Copying

-• Volume of predictions: Minimum 50+ trades needed for statistical reliability
+• Volume of predictions: A minimum of 50+ trades ensures statistical reliability

-• Calibration score: Beyond mere win percentage—their probability judgements should align with observed outcomes
+• Calibration score: Beyond mere win percentage — their probability judgements should align with real-world occurrence rates

-• Recency bias filter: Verify whether current results reflect underlying skill or represent temporary fortune
+• Recency bias filter: Verify whether current results reflect their longer-term pattern or represent temporary good fortune

 Risks of Copy Trading

-• Historical success offers no assurance regarding forthcoming outcomes—prediction market conditions shift
+• Historical success offers no assurance regarding forthcoming performance — prediction markets evolve continuously

-• Concentration risk: copying multiple traders who rely on identical underlying signals eliminates portfolio diversification
+• Concentration risk: copying numerous traders relying on identical market signals defeats the purpose of portfolio diversification

 FAQ